kikito/kiki.to/source/blog/2012-03-16-small-functions-are-good-for-the-universe.md

 end
 ```

-lots of functions like this, your code tends to become unmanageable,
+If you use lots of functions like this one, your code tends to become
-especially if you return to it after not touching it for several months.
+unmanageable, especially if you return to it after not touching it for
-It's a code that you understand while you are writing, and certainly the
+several months.
+It's a code that you understand while you are writing, and
-machine understands it, but it doesn't have "signposts" for future
+certainly the machine understands it, but it doesn't have "signposts" for
-visitors.
+future visitors.
 They have to "explore" it to know it.

 One option is to put a couple comments.